An Australian stem cell and regenerative medicine company

 Price Target: A$1.00

 Valuation methodology and risks.
-We have employed a discounted cash flow (DCF)-based approach that assigns a total value of roughly A$81M to Cynata's technology platform, based only on collaborations in the cardiology, regenerative medicine and oncology domains.
-Our valuation translates into a price of A$1.00 per share, taking into account roughly A$12M in cash and 90M fully-diluted shares outstanding as of end-2016.
-Risks that could impede achievement of our price target include, but are not limited to: (i) delays in regulatory clearances for and enrollment in clinical trials; (ii) inability of Cynata to consummate additional strategic partnerships; and (iii) adverse results from studies with Cynata's candidates.
+We have used a discounted cash flow (DCF)-based approach that assigns a value of A$81M to Cynata's technology platform, based only on collaboration-based revenue, with a 10 - 16% royalty rate range, 12% discount rate and 70% likelihood of occurrence.
+Our peak sales estimate for stem cell products on which Cynata would receive royalties via collaborations is $510M, attainable by 2030.
+Our valuation translates into a price of A$1.00 per share, based on 90M fully-diluted shares outstanding as of end-2017.
+Risks include, but are not limited to: (1) delays in clinical trial enrollment; (2) inability of Cynata to consummate further strategic partnerships; and (3) adverse results from clinical studies with Cynata's candidates.